GuidedProjects/ECommerceApp/NOTES/Common_Keywords.md

 }

 ``````
+## 3. FindAsync()
-- **FindAsync()**: Finds an entity by its primary key asynchronously.
-Uses tracking and internal cache.
+- **Purpose**: Asynchronously retrieves an entity by its primary key.
-- **FirstOrDefaultAsync()**: Returns the first element that matches the condition, or null if none is found.
+- **When to use**:
+    - You know the primary key value (e.g., id) and want to load that exact entity.
+    - You plan to modify or delete this entity (tracking is needed).
+- **Key behavior**:
+    - Checks the DbContext’s local cache first (if it’s already tracked).
+    - If not found in cache, queries the database.
+    - Always returns a tracked entity (so you can update fields and save).

+## 4. FirstOrDefaultAsync()

 - **ToListAsync()**: Converts the result into a List<T> asynchronously.
 - **Select()**: Transforms and selects specific properties.
 Commonly used to project into DTOs.
 - **Where()**: Filters data based on given conditions.